-They seem to imply that the paramount thing about human beings is our sexuality, like we are mostly raging hormones and gender-specific body parts overcome by uncontrollable primordial impulses.
+- They imply that the paramount thing about human beings is our sexuality, like we are mostly raging hormones and gender-specific body parts overcome by uncontrollable primordial impulses.

-They seem to imply that we cannot control ourselves and that those of the opposite sex will try to seduce us as though everyone is a slut or a horndog.
+- They seem to think we cannot control ourselves and that those of the opposite sex will try to seduce us as though everyone is either a slut or a horndog.

-We can’t trust ourselves or others to have a normal adult friendships.
+- We can’t trust ourselves or others to have normal adult friendships.
 It will turn into something sexual.

 These presuppositions are wrong on every point.

 Buying into avoiding cross gender relationships has some very negative effects.

 - It is demoralizing to think of ourselves and others as animals who cannot control our impulses.